AutomatedArchitecture/sirenofshame-uwp/readme.md

 5. Set SirenOfShame.Uwp.MessageRelay as startup project and right click + deploy
 6. Set SirenOfShame.Uwp.Ui as startup project and Start it
 7. Click 'Mock Server' from the web page to throw mock CI info into the UWP UI

+# Production Deploy

+The siren of shame apps get published onto an .ffu image that can be burned to an SD card via the IoT core dashboard.
+The .ffu image lives in \deploy\output.
+The ffu gets generated